19 June 2025

 I a Pixel, We the People

 Chulayarnnon Siriphol’s exhibition I a Pixel, We the People (ข้าพเจ้าคือพิกเซล, พวกเราคือประชาชน) is currently on show at Bangkok CityCity Gallery.
 The ambitious project is a video installation running for a whole day and night, divided into twenty-four one-hour episodes.
+The video projections are surrounded by large piles of old clothing, hoarded by the artist’s family.

 I a Pixel, We the People features excerpts from Chulayarnnon’s previous work, edited to create a new narrative.
 It also includes footage of the recent student protest movement, filmed by the artist on 20th September 2020 (when a new plaque was installed at Sanam Luang) and 18th October 2020 (when students rallied at Victory Monument).